gold-roger33/mini-project-yolo-object-detection/README.md

 # Object Detection System for Visually Impaired: Raspberry Pi & Python(Mini Project)

-This repository is the code for my  mini project that demonstrates real-time object detection using the YOLO (You Only Look Once) model in rasperry pi 4B.
+This repository is the code for my  mini project that demonstrates real-time object detection using the YOLO (You Only Look Once) model in Raspberry Pi pi 4B.
 The project is designed to assist the visually impaired by detecting and announcing objects in their surroundings.